sprestage/working_with_turn/README.md

 #Working with turn gem
-This project is to explore by ability to bring the turn gem up to date.
+This project is to explore my ability to bring the turn gem up to date.
 The turn gem only supports minitest up to version 4.7.5.
 Minitest 5.x is not supported by turn.

 ##Run rake tests
 To run the rake test tasks, use the following syntax